-If you’re unfamiliar with how Europeans celebrate the coming of spring, take a look below for an overview of some of Europe’s best spring festivals.
+If you’re unfamiliar with how the arrival of spring is celebrated in this part of the world, take a look below for an overview of some of Europe’s best spring festivals.

 At midnight on the second Saturday after Easter, la Feria de Abril, or the Seville Fair, begins.
-It kicks off with the alumbrao, or the opening festivities of the fair when the portado, or main entrance, is illuminated.
-What follows is a week-long carnival that sees festival-goers partying in Seville’s Real until dawn.
+It kicks off with the alumbrao, or the opening festivities when the portado, or main entrance, is illuminated.
+What follows is an amazing week-long carnival bursting with color, sounds, and scents that sees festival-goers partying in Seville’s Real until dawn.

 Noto Flower Festival